Postgraduate Researcher

 I am particularly interested in Neural Controlled Differential Equations and State Space Models.

-From February to March 2025, I will be interning at Cartesia.ai as a PhD Researcher.
+From February to March 2025, I interned at Cartesia.ai as a PhD Researcher, where I worked on distillation and multimodality for language models.

 Muça Cirone, Lemercier, Salvi.
 “Neural signature kernels as infinite-width-depth-limits of controlled ResNets”, ICML23.